-Campaign filing Fee An expenditure is defined in law as "a purchase, payment, distribution, loan advance, promise, pledge, or gift of money or anything of value made by a candidate or political committee to support or oppose a candidate or ballot issue," 13-1-101 (17) (a), MCA.
+An expenditure is defined in law as "a purchase, payment, distribution, loan advance, promise, pledge, or gift of money or anything of value made by a candidate or political committee to support or oppose a candidate or ballot issue," 13-1-101 (18), MCA.
 As such, an expenditure means just about anything a campaign expends in support of or in opposition to a candidate or ballot issue with a few exceptions; services, food, or lodging provided in a manner that are not considered contributions, and personal necessities for the candidate or the candidate's immediate family.

-Campaigns must use campaign funds to pay the filing fee .
-This Can be reported as a candidate contribution or a loan to the campaign, if the candidate pays filing fee out of personal account.
-All money spent must be by check, debit card, wire transfer or other electronic means that clearly identifies the person receiving payment drawn on the campaign account-except for the money from petty cash, 44.11.502(5), ARM.
+The candidate filing fee is required to be reported by a candidate's campaign on campaign finance reports.
+Campaigns may use campaign funds to pay the filing fee and report the filing fee as a campaign expenditure.
+The filing fee can also be reported as a candidate contribution or a loan to the campaign, if the candidate pays using personal funds.

+All money spent must be by check, debit card, wire transfer or other electronic means that clearly identifies the person receiving payment drawn on the campaign account, 44.11.502, ARM.
 The person who draws the check must be an appointed treasurer or an appointed deputy treasurer who has been certified to the Commissioner of Political Practices.

 A small campaign might be able to note all expenditures in its checkbook, but a larger campaign might need to introduce cards or ledgers-manually or electronically-to maintain accounting control.

 Example: An expenditure card might be prepared for each recipient of campaign checks.
 The cards or ledgers could then be organized by categories of expenses that would assist the campaign in knowing where its resources are being spent and would be helpful in preparing reports.